Tomas-M/dynfilefs/README.md

 # dynfilefs
-Fuse filesystem for dynamically-enlarged file (to be mounted as loop)
+Fuse filesystem for dynamically-enlarged file (can be mounted as loop device too)

 For storage format, see README file (without extension)

+Latest version is 3.00 (2023)